Too many children left at risk too long - Ofsted

 'Full steam ahead'

+Ms Spielman also highlighted how children more generally had been affected by the pandemic.

-Ms Spielman also highlighted that despite the best efforts and huge commitments of teachers and social workers, nearly all children fell behind during the 20 months of disruption of the pandemic.
+She said that despite the best efforts and huge commitments of teachers, nearly all children had fallen behind during the 20 months of disruption.

 "It's absolutely essential that every part of the education and care system is working full steam ahead.
 They must not be left waiting and wanting."